 Though it only opened in 2015, Bowigens in Casselberry is a fun little brewpub with around 10 beers on tap.
 They brew European and American inspired beers, including some unique ones like Bourbon Banana Split.
 They also serve meads and ciders which you can enjoy over board games.

-Cafes in Alternative Orlando
+Cafes in Orlando That Are Not Tourist Traps

 Orlando has several very cool coffee shops.
 Our favorite is Drunken Monkey Coffee Bar, in the Milk District, just a few minutes drive from downtown.
 If you love sweets and have issues with dairy or gluten, you’ll love Drunken Monkey.
 They have a massive selection of delicious dairy and gluten free treats.
 Try their ANZAC cookies, an oatmeal and coconut treat (named after the Australia and New Zealand Army Corps because women baked these cookies and sent them to soldiers fighting in World War I).